-If powered from the mains, it can house a buffer battery (model PR1, optional accessory), which ensures that the automation can perform a number of manoeuvres for several hours in the event of a power failure.
+If mains-powered, it can house a buffer battery (mod.
+PR1, optional accessory) which guarantees a number of manoeuvres, during the hours following a mains power failure).
 During the power failure, or at any other time, the gate leaf can be moved manually if required, by first releasing the gearmotor using the relative key (see chapter 11.3 - User's Guide).